LouisStAmour/InterviewProject-2019-01-27/README.md

 Install Ruby with RVM using:
 `\curl -sSL https://get.rvm.io | bash -s stable --ruby`

+If on Mac, make sure you have Curl installed using `brew install curl`

-Then run `bundle && ruby config.ru` and in another terminal:
+Finally, to start the app run `bundle && ruby config.ru` and in another
+terminal:

 ```
 curl http://localhost:8000/proxy/http://httpbin.org/get